Igglybuff/awesome-piracy/readme.md

 ### DDL Tools
 - [youtube-dl](https://youtube-dl.org/) :star2: youtube-dl is a command-line program to download videos from YouTube.com and a few more sites.
+- [yt-dlp](https://github.com/yt-dlp/yt-dlp/) an updated version of youtube-dl with a few new features.
 - [youtube-dl-gui](https://mrs0m30n3.github.io/youtube-dl-gui/) A cross-platform front-end GUI of the popular youtube-dl written in wxPython
 - [youtube-dl-helper](https://youtube-dl-helper.github.io/) Uses youtube-dl to download video/audio from many sites without requiring you to use the command-line (for Windows)
 - [YouTube MP3 Rip](https://ytmp3.cc/en9/) Download YouTube music videos as MP3 files without registration